wivinwinny8/PortfoLoom-Resume_and_Portfolio_builder/PortfoLoom/README.txt

 ## Overview

-Welcome to **PortfoLoom**!
+Welcome to PortfoLoom!
 This project is a resume and portfolio generator website built using HTML, CSS, and JavaScript.
 The website allows users to create professional resumes and portfolios with ease.
 The entry point of the project is `hellopage.html` located in the `helloPage` folder.
 From this page, you can navigate to subsequent pages or access other parts of the website.